PlatformAwareProgramming/CloudClusters.jl/README.md

 > ERROR: On worker 2:
 > Only process 1 can add or remove workers
 > ```
 > The _CloudClusters.jl_ developers have developed an extended version of _Distributed.jl_ that removes this limitation, making it possible to create hierarchies of Julia processes [2].
-However, the multilevel extension of _Distributed.jl_ is necessary only for the access node of ___Mmanager-Workers___ cluster, where the so-called _entry processes_, launched by the master process at the REPL/program and responsible for launching the worker processes across computing nodes of the cluster, will be running.
+However, the multilevel extension of _Distributed.jl_ is necessary only for the access node of ___Manager-Workers___ cluster, where the so-called _entry processes_, launched by the master process at the REPL/program and responsible for launching the worker processes across computing nodes of the cluster, will be running.
 >
 > So, only users who need to develop customized images to instantiate cluster nodes must be concerned with adapting the Julia installation for the extended _Distributed.jl_ version, and only if an image is intended to be used for master nodes of ___Manager-Workers___ clusters.
 >